tarwn/lessthandot-hugo/blogs/content/posts/2012-04-11-creating-a-recording-with-webcam.md

 In order to upload the video to YouTube I needed to get it a lot smaller, and I wanted to do so for the least amount of quality loss possible.
 To do this I will use [VirtualDub][3] to process the initial file into a lower resolution and much smaller sized file.

-_I can&#8217;t guarantee these settings as well as the ones above as I reused saved settings from prior projects, but I&#8217;ll outline the main settings I used and the gotcha I ran into._
+_I can't guarantee these settings as well as the ones above as I reused saved settings from prior projects, but I'll outline the main settings I used and the gotcha I ran into._

 **1: Open your file**